Apply for the AACSF Grant

-The areas of research that the clinician scientist proposes for funding are not limited to patient-oriented, human subject research but may also include translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
-These translational areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, the development of new technologies and health services and outcomes research.
+The areas of research that the clinician scientist proposes for funding are not limited to patient-oriented, human subject research, but may also include translational research specifically designed to develop treatments or enhance diagnosis of neurological disease.
+These translational areas of research include epidemiologic or behavioral studies, clinical trials, studies of disease mechanisms, the development of new technologies, and health services and outcomes research.

 Funding and award period

-- A total of $155,000 will be awarded for costs related to the proposed research for up to three years (minimum two years) for direct and indirect costs.
+- A total of $155,000 will be awarded for costs related to the proposed research for up to three years (minimum two years = $120,000) for direct (including travel) and indirect costs.
 Requests in any given year may not exceed $60,000 (direct and indirect costs).
-Indirect costs are capped at 10 percent (rent for laboratory/office space is expected to be covered by indirect costs paid to the institution).
-The Principal Investigator must commit up to an average of two protected days per week (40 percent) toward their research efforts during each funding year.
+Indirect costs are capped at 10% of total direct costs and is inclusive of indirect costs for the implementing institution as well as any to subcontracts.

-Please note: A total of $5,000 over a three-year period not to exceed $2,500 per year (if you request the full $2,500 for two years and are requesting a three-year award, you will not be able to request travel funds for one of those years.
+- A total of $5,000 over a three year period may be requested for travel purposes and is not to exceed $3,000 in any given year.
+If you request the full $5,000 towards just two years of travel and are requesting a three year award you will not be able to request travel funds for one of those years.

 Deadlines and award dates

 Letter of Intent deadline: January 13, 2021, 5 p.m., (EST)

 The first step in applying to the Alzheimer's Association for any research grant is to create and submit a LOI through the online application system at http://proposalcentral.com.

 Each Fellowship LOI is evaluated with attention to: